teambit/bit/README.md

 Bit currently supports JavaScript.
 We plan to add drivers for more languages as soon as we can.
 We always love some help.

+## Why...?

+We beleive that the more code gets reused across software projects - the better.

+Currently the best way to reuse code is to package it, and distribute via package managers.
+In theory it should work, but in practice it's not so simple.
+Packaging small pieces of code is an over kill for most uses cases (would you go to all the trouble to package 'isString'?).
+The packaging overhead causes many developers to prefer copy-pasting code snippets instead (the infamus left-pad discussion).

+This is why we built Bit.
+To make distributing the small pieces of functionality a simple and easy task.
+We want tTo make it a part of the workflow and routine of how we code.

 ## Features

 * **Fast & Easy component export.** Easily export a component to be reused anywhere by you or your team - all in less than a minute.